Big Brother (Australian TV series) season 3: Nominations table

-Incidents

-Withdrawal of Sixteenth Housemate
+Controversies and incidents

+Sixteenth housemate withdrawal

 Approximately 45 minutes before the live premiere, Queensland police detective Brett Jensen withdrew from the series after being advised by Police Commissioner Bob Atkinson that taking part would be “unprofessional” and not in the interests of the service.
 Despite knowing of his withdrawal, Network Ten did not initially inform viewers or media outlets, and Jensen was still described as the “official” sixteenth housemate.
 Tamara, a travel agent and the 16th housemate, appeared on the Launch show but did not enter the house as she was a decoy for the public.
 Both were from Queensland.

 "Belindagate"

-Another major incident of the 2003 series involved housemate Belinda Thorpe, later referred to by the media as “Belindagate.”
-After a night of drinking, Thorpe confided to fellow contestant Carlo and Vincent that her younger sister had been involved in the murder of a homosexual man.
-The conversation was not initially audible to production due to whispering, but when Carlo relayed the information to the other housemates, the details including the use of her sister’s name were captured on the live internet stream.

-Because identifying a minor involved in an active court case is illegal in Queensland, the broadcast was cut within seconds, but only after the information had aired.
+A major incident during the 2003 series involved a scandal surrounding housemate Belinda Thorpe, later referred to by the media as “Belindagate.”
+After a night of drinking, Thorpe confided to fellow contestant Carlo and Vincent that her younger sister had been involved in the murder of a homosexual man, and gave a graphic account of the circumstances of the victim's death.
+The conversation was not initially audible to production due to whispering, but when Carlo relayed the information to the other housemates, the details including the use of her sister's name were captured on the live internet stream.
+Because identifying a minor involved in an active court case is illegal in Queensland, the broadcast was cut within seconds and left blank for several hours, but only after the information had aired.
+Disturbed by the account, other participants repeatedly questioned Thorpe for further information.

+The concern did not stem from Thorpe's graphic reference to the homicide itself—proceedings against her sister were already underway—but rather from her disclosure of her underage sister's identity, which constituted a legal violation by publicly identifying a minor involved in an active trial.
 The revelation caused a legal crisis for Endemol Southern Star and Network Ten and online discussion about the incident quickly spread.
-Within seconds of the information being revealed the live Internet feeds were cut and left blank for several hours.
-Users watching the feeds began discussing the incident on the official website discussion boards.
-The show’s official message boards were inundated and subsequently shut down, remaining closed through the 2004 series.
+A few weeks later, Belinda withdrew from the house, though not solely as a result of the incident, becoming the first contestant in the program’s history to leave voluntarily.
+The episode subsequently triggered a surge of complaints and hostile correspondence directed at the show's official website.
 Producers later acknowledged the event in Daily Show 13, and an edited version was included in Big Brother Uncut except in Queensland, where it was omitted entirely.
 Thorpe’s sister was later convicted and sentenced to six years in prison.